-From the coordinates of the street address for each parcel, we were able to match the site to the most important geographical determinant of urban land value, namely its location relative to the commercial center of the region (the Central Business District, development or redevelopment of the parcel and any unoccupied structures it contains.
+From the coordinates of the street address for each parcel, we matched each site to the most important geographical determinant of urban land value, namely its location relative to the commercial center of the region (the Central Business District, CBD).

+interested in development or redevelopment of the parcel and any unoccupied structures it contains.
 (Sales of these latter parcels are called "teardowns.")

-5 Specifically, the data include all sales of less than 1,000,000 square feet of land which could be matched to the topographical, census, and regulatory data described in Section III.
+&lt;sup>6 Specifically, the data include all sales of less than 1,000,000 square feet of land which could be matched to the topographical, census, and regulatory data described in Section III.
 The overwhelming majority of the observations excluded from analysis consist of sales of vineyards or farmlands at the periphery of the nine-county region (according to the narrative descriptions reported at the time of sale).

-CBD).
 Access, location relative to the CBD, is measured by the airline distance to San Francisco's Ferry Building in the heart of the downtown financial district.